scheme-requests-for-implementation/srfi-126/srfi-126.md

 - `(make-hashtable hash-function equiv k)`
 - `(make-hashtable hash-function equiv k weakness)`

+If `hash-function` is `#f` and `equiv` is the `eq?` procedure, the semantics of `make-eq-hashtable` apply to the rest of the arguments.
+If `hash-function` is `#f` and `equiv` is the `eqv?` procedure, the semantics of `make-eqv-hashtable` apply to the rest of the arguments.

-`Hash-function` and `equiv` must be procedures.  `Hash-function` should accept a key as an argument and should return a non-negative exact integer object.  `Equiv` should accept two keys as arguments and return a single value.
+Otherwise, `hash-function` and `equiv` must be procedures.
+`Hash-function` should accept a key as an argument and should return a non-negative exact integer object.  `Equiv` should accept two keys as arguments and return a single value.
 Neither procedure should mutate the hashtable returned by `make-hashtable`.
 The `make-hashtable` procedure returns a newly allocated mutable hashtable using `hash-function` as the hash function and `equiv` as the equivalence function used to compare keys.
 The semantics of the remaining arguments are as in `make-eq-hashtable` and `make-eqv-hashtable`.

 Both `hash-function` and `equiv` should behave like pure functions on the domain of keys.
 For example, the `string-hash` and `string=?`